ericniebler/stl2/ext/variable_concepts/variable_concepts.md

 ## Non-overloaded concepts

-In the case of concepts that are not overloaded, changing to a variable concepts is purely a syntactic rewrite.
+In the case of concepts that are not overloaded, changing to variable concepts is purely a syntactic rewrite.
 For example, the following function-style concept:

 ```c++